CUMBERLAND COUNTY REPUBLICAN PARTY

 Minutes shall be recorded, published, and maintained by all Committees and Conventions of official actions taken, and a copy shall be filed with the Chair of the appropriate Committee or Convention.

-a.
-Any registered Republican accused of disloyalty shall be entitled to be heard before the Executive Committee, and shall be furnished notice of such disloyalty charges signed by at least one-third (1/3) of the members of the Executive Committee, and given at least two (2) weeks’ notice of date, time, and location of an opportunity to present a defense.
+1. Any registered Republican accused of gross inefficiency, Party Disloyalty, or failure to comply with County, District of State Party Plans of Organization, shall be entitled to be heard before the Executive Committee, and shall be furnished notice of such charges signed by at least one-third (1/3) of the members of the Executive Committee, and given at least two (2) weeks’ notice of date, time, and location of an opportunity to present a defense.

-c.
-The County Executive Committee may declare a registered Republican found to have engaged in Party Disloyalty ineligible to serve in any office or position under this Plan of Organization for a period of six (6) months to five (5) years.
+3. The County Executive Committee may declare a registered Republican found to have engaged in gross inefficiency, party disloyalty, or failure to comply with County, District, or State Party Plans of Organization ineligible to serve in any office or position under this Plan of Organization for a period of six (6) months to five (5) years.

 1. Rules as to Towns and Cities

 This Plan of Organization is not intended to extend to or establish organizations for the Republican Party of the various towns and cities of Cumberland County as separate units from the Precinct and County Organization.
 Qualified and registered Republican voters of the towns and cities of the state may organize and promulgate their own rules not inconsistent with these rules and the organizations herein established.